WDEN-FM

 WDEN-FM (99.1 MHz, "#1 Country FM 99 WDEN") is a commercial radio station licensed to Macon, Georgia.
 The station is owned by Cumulus Media and the broadcast license is held by Cumulus Licensing, LLC.
 WDEN airs a country music radio format.
 The studios and offices are on Mulberry Street.

 WDEN-FM has an effective radiated power (ERP) of 100,000 watts, the maximum permitted for non-grandfathered FM stations.
 It uses a tower that is 177 meters (581 feet) in height above average terrain (HAAT).
 The transmitter is off Ocmulgee East Boulevard (Route 87), near Interstate 16 in Macon.

 Programming

 WDEN-FM's parent company, Cumulus Media, has renamed most of the country music stations in its chain "Nash FM."
 But over the years, WDEN-FM developed its own identity so it continues to be called "#1 Country FM 99 WDEN."
-Two nationally syndicated Nash FM shows are carried weekday evenings on WDEN-FM: "Nash Nights Live" and "Kickin' It with Kix Brooks."
-Two local weekday shows are heard on WDEN-FM: "The Early Morning Crew" wake-up show, hosted by Laura Starling and Vance Shepherd.
+Two nationally syndicated Cumulus and Westwood One shows are carried weekday evenings on WDEN-FM: "Nights With Elaina" and "Picklejar Up All Night With Patrick Thomas."
+Two local weekday shows are heard on WDEN-FM: "The Early Morning Crew" wake-up show, hosted by Laura Starling and James Bierley.
 The Early Morning Crew formerly featured program director Gerry Marshall, who retired in 2004.
 In afternoons, Big Bobby Reed is heard.
 Reed also serves as program director.

 WDEN-FM is an active participant in the community as well as supporting charitable causes.
 Each year, it holds a local radiothon for the St. Jude Children's Research Hospital in Memphis.